pyinfra-dev/pyinfra/docs/deploys.rst

 Data
 ----

 Data allows you to separate deploy variables from the deploy script.
 With data per host and per group, you can easily build deploys that satisfy multiple environments.
+The :doc:`data example deploy <examples/data_multiple_environments>` shows this in action.

 Host Data
 ~~~~~~~~~